ilsani/sample-ldap-login/README.md

 This project implements login form to authenticate users through a LDAP server and the OTP authentication.
 In order to simply tests and implementation I created a simple POC that uses 3 web pages:
 1. _/_: Login form with username/password
-2. _/qrcode_: QR code display and TOTP code verification
+2. _/qrcode_: QR code visualization (each user has a secret) and TOTP code verification
 3. _/home_: Protected resource

 ## References